In another section a discussion of room modes and examples of how different sources performed in a specific

 Form looking at the pulse response behavior we can conclude several things.
 First, a one dimensional analysis of the response of the

-of the pulse response form the ideal impulse clearly shows that the in room response of any of the woofers is not minimum phase.
+the pulse response form the ideal impulse clearly shows that the in room response of any of the woofers is not minimum phase.
+Third,

-Third, while there may be some benefit to a dipole woofer, with regard to transient response, if the dipole axis is aligned with a room
+while there may be some benefit to a dipole woofer, with regard to transient response, if the dipole axis is aligned with a room axis such

-axis such benefit is lost if the dipole is rotated towards the listening position, as may be required of a full range speaker system for
+benefit is lost if the dipole is rotated towards the listening position, as may be required of a full range speaker system for optimal

-optimal midrange imaging.
-Fourth, we must realize that the results above are for a closed, rectangular room in which the response at
+midrange imaging.
+Fourth, we must realize that the results above are for a closed, rectangular room in which the response at the

 rooms, while they may be nominally rectangular, will usually have openings to other rooms, lofts, etc, and the equalization required to